cadnano/cadnano2.5/README.md

-# cadnano 2.5 beta  *radnano*
+# *radnano* : cadnano 2.5 beta
-This is a development version of cadnano ported to `Qt5/PyQt5`, the dev branch is most up to date.  `cadnano` looks better in lower case
+This is a development version of cadnano ported to `Qt5/PyQt5`, the dev branch is most up to date.
+`cadnano` looks better in lower case

 ## Changes
 A number of organizational and style changes have occured from cadnano 2